SuperOfficeDocs/superoffice-docs/docs/api/plugins/quote-connectors/api/iquoteconnector.md

 The id of this connection in the CRM system

-## Dictionary<string, FieldMetadataInfo> GetConfigurationFields()
+## Dictionary&lt;string, FieldMetadataInfo> GetConfigurationFields()

 This is a request for metadata needed to populate the Quote connection configuration admin dialog that takes in the information needed to create a connection to an ERP system.
-The values entered in the dialog are stored in the SuperOffice db and used when `InitializeConnection` is called by the client.
+The values entered in the dialog are stored in the SuperOffice db and used when [`InitializeConnection`](#pluginresponseinfo-initializeconnectionsuperofficecrmquoteconnectioninfo-connectiondata-superofficecrmuserinfo-user-bool-isontravel-dictionaryltstring-string-connectionconfigfields-iproductregistercache-productregister) is called by the client.
-Returns: A list of field descriptions for the GUI to use when populating the config dialog.
+Returns: [FieldMetdataInfo](./data-carriers/fieldmetadatainfo.md) dictionary.
+A list of field descriptions for the GUI to use when populating the config dialog.
 Make sure that the FieldMetadataInfo.Rank is set.

-## PluginResponseInfo TestConnection(Dictionary<string, string> connectionData)
+## PluginResponseInfo TestConnection(Dictionary&lt;string, string> connectionData)

 Check that the ERP connection is good.
 Return some status info that the Admin client can show to the user.